Pay To Play: Tackling Once-in-a-Lifetime Hunts

 If you are looking to hunt bison, don’t look too far past Montana.
 Unlike their sheep and goat draw, the bison draw is completely random with no points associated.
 The base hunting license is fairly inexpensive, and a $50 application is a good, cheap way to have your name in the hat for a great free-range bison adventure.

 Another good bison state is Wyoming.
 A point system is used for other species here, but not for bison.
-There is a bull bison as well as a cow/calf option when applying, and you must front the fees at more than $6,000 for bull and around $2,750 for cow/calf.
+There is a bull bison as well as a cow/calf option when applying, and you must front fees of more than $6,000 for bull and around $2,750 for cow/calf.
 These hunts can be tough between weather and the bison not cooperating in and around the national parks.
 Nevertheless, it’s an awesome opportunity for a free-range bison hunt.
 In addition to bison, Wyoming also allows hunters to apply for mountain goat with no points, while requiring an up-front fee of more than $2,750.

 Father and son hunting a bison in Wyoming.

-In Colorado, you can play the weighted point game for Rocky Mountain bighorn sheep or you can choose to apply for desert bighorn sheep.
+In Colorado, you can play the weighted point game for Rocky Mountain bighorn sheep, or you can apply for desert bighorn sheep.
 You must choose between the two, and for desert sheep, there are fewer options for non-residents.
 Each year, there is one non-resident permit available for one of their desert sheep units.
 The draw does not use points, and the unit usually alternates each year.
 However, it has stayed the same for the last few years.
 You do not have to front your fees, but you will need to purchase a small game hunting license and habitat stamp to apply each year.
-If you are already applying for deer and elk, you have already purchased your qualifying licenses and it’s a cheap $10 application to add your name in the hat for desert bighorn sheep.
+If you are already applying for deer and elk, you have already purchased your qualifying licenses, and it’s a cheap $10 application to add your name to the hat for desert bighorn sheep.

 Squared Point Systems